karinnamonzon/cse-15l-lab-report/labWeekOne.md

 ---
 ## **Remote Connecting using your log in credentials and VScode**
-1. Open VSCode and open a new terminal by going to terminal at the top and selecting New Terminal or using the shortcut Ctrl+Shift+`
+1. Open VSCode and open a new terminal by going to terminal at the top and selecting New Terminal or using the shortcut Ctrl+Shift+` and this should show the terminal appear on your screen.
-2. With the terminal open type **ssh cs15lwi23zz@ieng6.ucsd.edu** (replace zz with the letters corresponding to youto own account)
+2. With the terminal open type **ssh cs15lwi23zz@ieng6.ucsd.edu** (replace zz with the letters corresponding to youto own account) and press Enter on your keyboard.
 3. You will br prompted if you want to continue connecting.
-Type yes and press enter.
+Type yes and press Enter.
 4. Afterwards your client should connect to the remote server and look like this:

 ![Image](https://github.com/karinnamonzon/cse-15l-lab-report/blob/main/remoteConnectedTerminal.png?raw=true)